kawilliams/kawilliams.github.io/teaching/hci/hci-fall-2024.markdown

 ## Accessibility, Inclusion, and Resources for Students
 **Accessibility Services**:
 The college welcomes requests for accommodations related to disability and will grant those that are determined to be reasonable and maintain the integrity of a program or curriculum.
-To make such a request or to begin a conversation about a possible request, please contact the Office of Academic Access and Disability Resources (AADR) by emailing AADR@davidson.edu.
+To make such a request or to begin a conversation about a possible request, please contact the Office of Academic Access and Disability Resources by emailing AADR@davidson.edu.
 It is best to submit accommodation requests within the drop/add period; however, requests can be made at any time in the semester.
 Please keep in mind that accommodations are not retroactive.

 **Additional Resources for Students**:
 Academic Access and Disability Resources (AADR) offers free academic coaching services